UCIDataScienceInitiative/IntroToJulia/Markdown/ToolingDocumentationCommunity.md

 The main Julia community resources are:

 - [The JuliaLang Gitter](https://gitter.im/JuliaLang/julia) - A chatroom for Julia users
-- [julia-users Google group](https://groups.google.com/forum/#!forum/julia-users) - A mailing list for Julia users.
+- [The Julia Discourse](https://discourse.julialang.org/) - A forum / mailing list for Julia users.
 Frequented by core developers.
 - [The JuliaLang Github Repository](https://github.com/JuliaLang/julia) - The issues/PRs document everything changing in Julia
 - [JuliaBloggers](http://www.juliabloggers.com/) - A blog aggregator for Julia
 - [r/Julia](https://www.reddit.com/r/Julia/) - A subreddit for Julia